 Today’s show demonstrates how to improve the productivity rates of the sales team with smart sales systems design.

 Our guest is Steve Bonvissuto, the Executive Director for Innovation at MarketSource.
-Steve answers questions out of SBI’s 2018 to share his deep knowledge of strategic sales systems.
+Steve answers questions out of SBI’s How to Make Your Number in 2018 to share his deep knowledge of strategic sales systems.
 To follow along flip to the Sales Strategy section and turn to Phase 3, Systems found on page 417.

 Why this topic?
 Too much technology and the reps never ever meet with customers because they become data entry clerks.
 Too little technology and the reps waste countless hours administrative tasks that could have been automated.
 You kind of think about revenue growth, it sits between these two extremes.